-- Students with significant cognitive disabilities may earn credits via access courses and be assessed on a Florida Standards Alternate Assessment. - Students may earn at least 0.5 credit via paid employment.
+- Students with significant cognitive disabilities may earn credits via Access courses and be assessed on the Florida Alternate Assessment. - Students may earn at least 0.5 credit via paid employment.

 Note: Both options allow for students to have a career and technical course with related content to substitute for one credit in ELA IV, mathematics, science & social studies (excluding Algebra I, Geometry and Biology I).